 The Department of Revenue includes the Division of Motor Vehicles (DMV), which administers the state's motor vehicle laws through four sections: Driver Control and Traffic Records; Driver License; Emissions; and Titles and Registration.
-An overview of each DMV section is provided below.
+Below is an overview of each DMV section.
 Visit the Contact Us page of the DMV website to contact any of these sections.
 The DOR's annual report is available here.

 The Driver Control/Traffic Records Section of the DMV maintains the driving records of licensed Colorado drivers, including suspension and revocation of driver licenses, convictions for traffic violations, and accident records.
 The section also investigates misconduct and criminal activity involving motor vehicle records and related fraud, provides assistance to law enforcement in the prevention and detection of fraud, and administers the state's motorist insurance database.
 Visit the DMV's Motor Vehicle Record page for more information about accessing copies of your motor vehicle record.